Nidhish-Agarwal/E-Commerce/README.md

 - Have fetched the user cart data from the backend.
 - Have made the cart page and sucessfuly displayed each item in the cart.

+## Milestone - 20

+In this milestone we have added the profile page section

+## Key Featuers:

+- Have created the backend to fetch the user profile data from the server
+- Have created the frontend profile page UI
+- Have error proofed the Address section by showing 'No Address Found' if address is missing